 David Tullis – A private in the Iron County Militia, his participation is disputed.

-Daniel H. Wells – Commander-in-Chief of the territorial militia, the Nauvoo Legion, it is not known as to whether Wells had prior knowledge of the attack that took place at Mountain Meadows.
+Daniel H. Wells – Commander-in-Chief of the territorial militia, the Nauvoo Legion, is not known as to whether Wells had prior knowledge of the attack at Mountain Meadows.

 Elliot Willden – Private, Fourth Platoon, Company F, Iron County Militia, indicted in the massacre.

 The following individuals have also been cited in various sources as having been involved in the massacre:

 William Slade, Sr.